tuProlog/arg2p-kt/doc/src/orchid/resources/wiki/syntax.md

 ---
 ---

+## Rules

+The Arg2p framework allows the encoding of both strict and defeasible rules:

-## Defeasible Rules
+### Defeasible Rules

 All statements are expressed in this form:

     RuleName: Premise1, ..., PremiseN => Conclusion.

-The absence of premises, necessary for facts codification, can be expressed with the notation:
+The absence of premises can be expressed with the notation:

-    FactName: [] => Conclusion.
+    RuleName: [] => Conclusion.

+It is also possible to encode defeasible/ordinary premises with the notation:

+    FactName :=> Conclusion.

 As for the form that premises and conclusions can take, all the properties of prolog terms (atoms, variables, lists, compound terms) are allowed.

+### Strict Rules

+All statements are expressed in this form:

+    RuleName: Premise1, ..., PremiseN -> Conclusion.

+The absence of premises can be expressed with the notation:

+    RuleName: [] -> Conclusion.

+It is also possible to encode axioms premises with the notation:

+    FactName :-> Conclusion.

+As for the form that premises and conclusions can take, all the properties of prolog terms (atoms, variables, lists, compound terms) are allowed.

+## Conflicts

+The contrast between terms, at the base of rebuts and undermine attacks, can be reached through negation.

-## Strong negation
+### Strong negation

     -Term

 indicates a strong negation, as opposed to the negation as failure implemented within the tuProlog engine.
 Strong negation cannot be nested.

-## Weak negation
+### Weak negation

     ~(Term)